oracle/fmw-kubernetes/docs-source/content/idm-products/oig/manage-oig-domains/monitoring-oim-domains.md

    node/worker-node1 not labeled
    node/worker-node2 not labeled
    node/master-node not labeled
-   W0320 <DATE>    9968 warnings.go:70] policy/v1beta1 PodSecurityPolicy is deprecated in v1.21+, unavailable in v1.25+
-   W0320 <DATE>    9968 warnings.go:70] policy/v1beta1 PodSecurityPolicy is deprecated in v1.21+, unavailable in v1.25+
-   W0320 <DATE>    9968 warnings.go:70] policy/v1beta1 PodSecurityPolicy is deprecated in v1.21+, unavailable in v1.25+
-   ...
-   W0320 <DATE>    9968 warnings.go:70] policy/v1beta1 PodSecurityPolicy is deprecated in v1.21+, unavailable in v1.25+
    Setup prometheus-community/kube-prometheus-stack started
    "prometheus-community" already exists with the same configuration, skipping Hang tight while we grab the latest from your chart repositories...